 Our principle training site is Community Regional Medical Center (CRMC), a 733 bed hospital offering a full range of inpatient services including 1800 ICU admissions annually.
 CRMC is part of Community Medical Centers (CMC), a nonprofit, locally owned health care system that operates four acute-care hospitals and a variety of other health care facilities.
 The Regional Medical Center provides inpatient and comprehensive outpatient services to patients of all ages.
 Special hospital services include a level 1 regional trauma center, a level 1 regional burn center, and the only birth center in the region designated to handle high-risk pregnancies.
 Fellows also train at the VA Central California Health Care System.

-The fellow will do one month emphasizing palliative care in the intensive care unit setting and one month involving pediatric palliative care at Children’s Hospital of Central California.
+The fellow will do one month emphasizing pediatric palliative care.
 Each fellow will have one month of elective time as well.
 A research project using resources in the sponsoring family medicine department will be a longitudinal experience.

 Fresno is a medium-sized city and a cultural and financial center of California's Central Valley.
 Some of the cultural offerings include a symphony orchestra, repertory theatres, art museums, and diverse cuisine including Asian, European, Basque, and Mediterranean.
 San Francisco and Los Angeles are approximately three hours away by car and the Monterey Peninsula and Morro Bay is approximately two hours.
 Recreational opportunities in the area are rich and varied, and include three nearby national parks — Yosemite, Sequoia and Kings Canyon.